In 1977, Joe and Anne Rackley answered the Lord's calling to establish the Roxie Anna Collins Children's Home Ministry.

 In 2015, Collins Home & Family Ministries changed names to the Collins Children's Home.

-In 2020, the Collins Children's Home proudly celebrates 40 years of supporting children and the local community.
+In 2020, the Collins Children's Home proudly celebrated 40 years of supporting children and the local community.